dhrsajk9/AI_VoiceBot/Notes.md

 Any code which runs locally but does not work during production is useless as it is close to impossible to find errors during debugging

-Why Docker? - It is lightwight, works in isolation, is fast, and works everywhere.
+Why Docker? - It's lightwight, works in isolation, is fast, and works everywhere.